 Do not challenge the belief itself or use sentences such as ‘that is not true’ or ‘you are wrong’ as it will only get into a debate of ‘he said, she said’.

 It’s no coincidence that most people get their information through news stories.
 Since the dawn of time, people have passed information from one generation to the next through stories and metaphors, including the imparting of morals and values to the next generation.
 The brain is literally structured to absorb information in this way.

 Your use of stories and metaphors will reduce resistance from the conscious mind and also provide a more entertaining way to absorb information more easily.

 People Arrive at Their Own Conclusions

-It has been the author’s experience that telling people one’s conclusions rarely works since they do not yet have the information you have on which your reasoning is based.
-Once you have managed to navigate the obstacle of a person’s conditioning and have them realise new information, they will arrive at their own conclusions.
+It has been the author’s experience that telling people one’s conclusions rarely works, since they do not yet have the information you have on which your reasoning is based.
+Once you have navigated the obstacle of a person’s conditioning and have them realise new information, they will arrive at their own conclusions.
 This is far more powerful.

 Do Not Tell Someone They Are Wrong

 This will inevitably get a person’s back up and put them on the defensive.
 There is no need for this.
 The person will come to realise this if your approach follows all the principles and is respectful.
 This is a tough realisation and your response should be to help the person deal with this and not to create any further stress with ‘I told you so’.